The Occult Roots of Nazism: Reception

+It received praise for being a serious scholarly effort on a subject which otherwise attracted many fringe or mythical claims.
+Staudenmaier said the book had "almost single-handedly wrested the topic of modern German occultism from the hands of occult aficionados and showed that a serious historical appraisal was both possible and productive".
+As scholar Anna Bramwell writes, "One should not be deceived by the title into thinking that it belongs to the 'modern mythology of Nazi occultism', a world of salacious fantasy convincingly dismembered by the author in an Appendix".
+Staudenmaier however criticized the book's title, which he said may have itself contributed to some misconceptions the book otherwise dispelled, and said the way it focused on Ariosophy served to obscure Ariosophy's peculiar position in the world of occultism.
+He described it as a "veritable microcosm of the potentials and pitfalls of historical engagement with the occult".
+A review in the Yorkshire Post said Goodrick-Clarke had researched with a "thoroughgoing meticulousness, clearly indicating" the connection between these occult ideas and Nazism, writing that it "reawakens in one's thinking the historic credo of the constant struggle between the children of light and the children of darkness".

 Historians like Martyn Housden and Jeremy Noakes commend Goodrick-Clarke for addressing the relationship between Ariosophic ideologies rooted in certain Germanic cultures and the actual agency of Nazi hierarchy; the problem, Housden remarks, lies in the efficacy of these Ariosophic practices.
-Housen wrote that, "The true value of this study, therefore, lies in its painstaking elucidation of an intrinsically fascinating subculture which helped colour rather than cause aspects of Nazism.
+Housden wrote that, "The true value of this study, therefore, lies in its painstaking elucidation of an intrinsically fascinating subculture which helped colour rather than cause aspects of Nazism.
 In this context, it also leaves us pondering a central issue: why on earth were Austrian and German occultists, just like the Nazi leadership, quite so susceptible to, indeed obsessed by, specifically aggressive racist beliefs anyway?"
 Noakes continues this general thought by concluding, "[Goodrick-Clarke] provides not only a definitive account of the influence of Ariosophy on Nazism, a subject which is prone to sensationalism, but also fascinating insights into the intellectual climate of the late nineteenth and early twentieth century."
 Anna Bramwell wrote that he succeeded in demystifying the Thule Society.
 Reviewing the French translation, Émile Poulat wrote it was a thorough and critical investigation.
 Ian Kershaw wrote that Goodrick-Clarke had created an "intriguing study of apocalyptic fantasies".

-In 2021, Christian Giudice described the book as Goodrick-Clarke's "magnum opus", and as a "ground-breaking work [that] endeavored to wipe away all of the fallacies that had accumulated on the topic in the previous twenty-five years".
-He wrote that decades later, the work still "stood the test of time, and it is still today considered as one of the most important works on the topic".